-Now, usually this is the point where the conversation around data moves into the territory of privacy, data security and the “big brother”.
-There are valid reasons to be concerned, not least because as data subjects, we have frighteningly little control over what actually happens to this data that we give so freely.
+This is the point where the conversation around data moves into the territory of privacy, data security and the “big brother”.
+There are valid reasons to be concerned, not least because as data subjects we have frighteningly little control over what actually happens to this data that we give so freely.
 Nevertheless, the projections for smart assistants and smart devices show that, rightly or wrongly, for most people these concerns rarely outweigh the benefits on offer.

 "Brand becomes critical to survival."

-Firstly, if smart assistants are now the real decision makers that businesses need to convince, what does that mean for the concept of “customer experience”?
-For sure, there will be technical work that can be done to make a product easier to buy through a voice interface.
-But equally, the idea of brands paying Amazon, Google and others to preferentially choose their products is not a big leap of the imagination.
+If smart assistants are now the real decision makers that businesses need to convince, what does that mean for the concept of “customer experience”?
+There will be technical work that can be done to make a product easier to buy through a voice interface, but equally brands can pay Amazon, Google and others to preferentially choose their products.
 This new commercial reality is likely to be not far away at all, and those that anticipate it will be well placed.
 Established businesses may be well placed to anticipate this, but smaller businesses lacking funds are likely to find it more difficult.
 That’s where brand comes into play.

 Nevertheless, it will undoubtedly make life much harder for new entrants.
 Those that don’t already have a recognisable brand will find it much more difficult to break through to the mass market, with market share consolidated in those that already dominate.
 Being known for something specific, and occupying a niche may be the only chance of gaining a foothold.

 "But is this future inevitable?
 It’s certainly highly likely.
 But it will only happen if we collectively choose it."